reactjs/react.dev/content/docs/implementation-notes.md

 * The reconciler also takes care of attaching and detaching refs to composite components and host nodes.

-* Lifecycle hooks that are called after the DOM is ready, such as `componentDidMount()` and `componentDidUpdate()`, get collected into "callback queues" and are executed in a single batch.
+* Lifecycle methods that are called after the DOM is ready, such as `componentDidMount()` and `componentDidUpdate()`, get collected into "callback queues" and are executed in a single batch.

 * React puts information about the current update into an internal object called "transaction".
-Transactions are useful for keeping track of the queue of pending lifecycle hooks, the current DOM nesting for the warnings, and anything else that is "global" to a specific update.
+Transactions are useful for keeping track of the queue of pending lifecycle methods, the current DOM nesting for the warnings, and anything else that is "global" to a specific update.
 Transactions also ensure React "cleans everything up" after updates.
 For example, the transaction class provided by React DOM restores the input selection after any update.

 ### Jumping into the Code